LINWEN607/congregate/README.md

-    stitch-results                          Stitches together migration results from multiple migration runs generate-diff                           Generates HTML files containing the diff results of the migration map-users                               Maps staged user emails to emails defined in the user-provided user_map.csv obfuscate                               Obfuscate a secret or password that you want to manually update in the config. deobfuscate                             Deobfuscate a secret or password from the config. dump-database                           Dump all database collections to various JSON files
+    stitch-results                          Stitches together migration results from multiple migration runs generate-diff                           Generates HTML files containing the diff results of the migration map-users                               Maps staged user emails to emails defined in the user-provided user_map.csv map-and-stage-users-by-email-match                Maps staged user emails to emails defined in the user-provided user_map.csv.
+Matches by old/new email instead of username obfuscate                               Obfuscate a secret or password that you want to manually update in the config. deobfuscate                             Deobfuscate a secret or password from the config. dump-database                           Dump all database collections to various JSON files